 You will also need a case trimmer.
 If you are only going to load one or two cartridges a dedicated, cartridge specific trimmer that fits in a hand held drill is the most inexpensive way to go.
 The more common bench mounted trimmer is essentially a small, hand-turned lathe.
 These can trim the case length of various cartridge types.

 Tools That Make Reloading Easier You can load ammo with the basic tools listed above, but there are a few other things that will make life easier.
 Eventually you'll need a loading block, which is a plastic or wood block designed to hold the cartridges standing up.

 **TIP** To avoid the dangerous possibility of double charging a case, or not charging a case, keep the cartridges lying down in the trays all through the loading process until charged with powder, then stand them up in the reloading block to help you keep track of which cases are charged.

 A powder measure is used to dispense a measured amount of powder each time you rotate the handle.
 Plan on one soon, as they are one tool that can save your sanity when trying to measure charges.
 A powder trickler is used to dispense powder one grain at a time to top off a powder charge.
 For working with extruded powders and precision charges it is well worth the low price.

 Consider a hand-held priming tool if you can afford it.
 They are inexpensive and will save you a lot of frustration.
 Also, consider a good dial caliper.
 The dial caliper allows you to measure with precision.
 It is just about a necessity for setting bullet seating depth and for checking case length.
 If you are priming with the press you will need a primer tray.
 The primer tray will orient all the primers in the same direction.
 If you buy a hand held priming tool, make sure it has this feature.

-If you're starting from scratch, consider buying complete reloading kits from RCBS, Hornady, Lyman and others that include everything (except bullets, brass and primers) that you will need to get started.
+The simple way If you're starting from scratch, consider buying complete reloading kits from RCBS, Hornady, Lyman and others that include everything (except bullets, brass and primers) that you will need to get started.